RamonSouzaDev/banking/README.md

 1. Clone the repository:
-git clone git@github.com:RamonSouzaDev/bancking.git
+git clone git@github.com:RamonSouzaDev/banking.git

 2. Enter the project folder
-cd "project name"
+cd "banking"

 **Running via docker** <p align="left"> <a href="https://www.docker.com/" target="_blank" rel="noreferrer"> <img src="https:/ /raw.githubusercontent.com/devicons/devicon/master/icons/docker/docker-original-wordmark.svg" alt="docker" width="40" height="40"/> </a>

-3. Run the commands to upload the backend environment ./run-docker-backend.sh up --build ./run-docker-backend.sh down
+3. Run the commands to upload the backend environment cd "backend-banking" in the terminal run the command : docker compose up --build

-4. Run the commands to upload the frontend environment ./run-docker-frontend.sh up --build ./run-docker-frontend.sh down
+5. Run the commands to upload the frontend environment cd "backend-frontend" in the terminal run the command : docker compose up --build

-5. Open a third tab in your terminal and run the command ./start-backend.sh
+6. Open a third tab in your terminal and run the command Execute this command inside folder "backend-banking" to generate librarys and generete composer to laravel ./start-backend.sh

 **Unit Tests** 💡